 On this page

-Realm Values and Realm Secrets are static, server-side constants that you can access or link to from other components of your application.
-You can access Values directly from Realm Functions and rule expressions and link Secrets to configuration values for authentication providers.
+App Services Values and App Services Secrets are static, server-side constants that you can access or link to from other components of your application.
+You can access Values directly from App Services Functions and rule expressions and link Secrets to configuration values for authentication providers.

-A value is a named reference to a piece of static data stored by MongoDB Realm that you can access in functions and rule expression.
+A value is a named reference to a piece of static data stored by Atlas App Services that you can access in functions and rule expression.
 Values provide an alternative to hardcoding configuration constants directly into your functions and rules.
 In other words, values allow you to separate deployment-specific configuration data from the business logic of your app.

 - A plain text Value resolves to a regular JSON object, array, or string that you define.